 Brief background to the Spanish Civil War

 Spain had voted to become a Republic in 1931 and its royal family went into exile.
-But, outside its major cities, life in rural Spain was still feudal, entirely controlled by the army, the catholic church and a handful of phenomenally wealthy landlords.
-Then, in February 1936, a left-wing Popular Front coalition was elected to power and pledged to introduce reforms which were all anathema to those reactionary elements of the Spanish establishment.
+But, outside its major cities, life in rural Spain was still feudal.
+Entirely controlled by the army, the catholic church and a handful of phenomenally wealthy landlords.
+Then, in February 1936, a left-wing Popular Front coalition was elected to power.
+It pledged to introduce reforms which were all anathema to those reactionary elements of the Spanish establishment.
 A plot was hatched by leading generals of Spain’s

 Strange Fact #1 – The Spanish Civil War began and ended with a Welshman

-But, on the final day of the conflict, almost three years later, with defeated Republican refugees
+But, on the final day of the conflict, almost three years later, defeated Republican refugees

 Strange Fact #2 – Madrid held out against a siege by Franco’s forces for the entire duration of the war